Why handmade soap is best

 According to several recent reports bar soap is on trend!

 Environmentally conscious consumers around the world are serious about making their homes and bathrooms plastic free by ditching liquid soap and their plastic containers.
-In my last blog post I covered a few other steps on how we can all can make a difference to the planet by reducing our plastic waste.
+In an earlier blog post I covered a few other steps on how we can all can make a difference to the planet by reducing our plastic waste.

-A couple of weeks ago an article popped up in my Facebook feed written by the Daily Telegraph.
-In it they reveal that for the first time in a century, bar soap is making a comeback in British bathrooms and is emerging as a luxurious, and altogether classier and eco-friendly alternative to bottled soaps.
+An article written by the Daily Telegraph in 2019 revealed that for the first time in a century, bar soap is making a comeback in British bathrooms and is emerging as a luxurious, and altogether classier and eco-friendly alternative to bottled soaps.

 Zero waste and eco-friendly living is gaining momentum, as consumers make an effort to save the planet.